Import work items from an Excel file

-Work items, including materials, are mainly used for estimating, but they can also be imported into various project management features.
+Work items, including materials, are used for estimating, but they can also be imported into project management features.

 -